-Something bright and bold is taking place on Park Boulevard—it’s experiencing a renaissance of sorts, with vibrantly painted murals, fun sculptures, and unconventional buildings, including the construction of one made from shipping containers.
-Called Donelly COVE, the artist live-work unit facility was featured on HGTV.
+Something bright and bold is taking place on Park Boulevard—it’s experiencing an art renaissance of sorts, with vibrantly painted murals, fun sculptures, and unconventional buildings, including the construction of one made from shipping containers.
+Called Donelly COVE, the live-work unit facility was featured on HGTV.

 And you’re invited to pay a visit.

-Every fourth Saturday, starting at 4 p.m., the City hosts an Art Walk, which provides an opportunity to meet the artists, see demonstrations and discover hidden treasures.
+Every fourth Saturday, beginning at 4 p.m., the city of Pinellas Park hosts an Art Walk, which provides an opportunity to meet the creators, see demonstrations and discover hidden treasures.
 The next one will be held on Jan.
 25.

-The monthly Art Walk and other artist-led events have drawn the broader Pinellas Park community to the City’s first genuinely walkable area.
+The monthly Walk and other creator-led events have drawn the broader Pinellas Park community to the City’s first genuinely walkable area.

-As Lana Beck, Pinellas Park communications and government relations administrator, said, “It’s a place where residents and visitors can come together to celebrate arts and culture with a tremendous source of pride.”
+As Lana Beck, Pinellas Park communications and government relations administrator, said, “It’s a place where residents and visitors can come together to celebrate creative activity and culture with a tremendous source of pride.”

-The Pinellas Park community began developing a vision for an arts district in October 2015, after the Community Redevelopment Agency’s 2013 purchase of multiple 1950’s-era storefronts in the 5600 Block of Park Boulevard.
+The Pinellas Park community began developing a vision for a creative district in October 2015, after the Community Redevelopment Agency’s 2013 purchase of multiple 1950’s-era storefronts in the 5600 Block of Park Boulevard.

-The Bottles Pub, a local destination for decades, has embraced the village by creating an outdoor beer garden where artists often gather as a central meeting spot.
+The Bottles Pub, a local destination for decades, has embraced the village by creating an outdoor beer garden where creatives often gather as a central meeting spot.